oiegorov/expo_improved/README.md

 As you can see, an experiment specification can be divided into two parts:

-1. Describe all your requirements (sites, nodes, environments, walltime, etc. -- for the full list see lib/g5k_api.rb) and run reservation (+ deployment if :types => ["deploy"] was specified)
+1. Describe all your requirements (sites, nodes, environments, walltime, etc. -- for the full list see Appendix below) and run reservation (+ deployment if :types => ["deploy"] was specified)

 2. Do whatever you want with reserved nodes (using $all variable to address nodes and Expo's DSL commands: task, atask, ptask, etc.)